caseqiu213/reqracer_fse_artifact/README.md

 patch_php.sh modifies PHP source code to enable query logging. record.sh creates a database snapshot, clears all log files, and starts GoReplay(Gor) to record requests.

-Follow the steps for a specific bug to invoke necessary steps to trigger a race.
-Once you finish recording, hit ctrl+c to terminate the record process.
+Follow the steps for a specific bug to invoke the necessary steps to trigger a race.
+Once you finish recording, hit ctrl+c to terminate the recording process.

 ### Steps for Each Bug
 - WordPress-11073